darlanalves/blog/orange-pi-3d-printing-node.md

 The server will be available at your machine's IP + ':5000', like so: `192.168.1.100:5000`

 You can change the server port (and other configs) in `/etc/default/octoprint`.
-After saving your changes, run `service octoprint stop && service octoprint start`
+After saving your changes, run `update-rc.d octoprint defaults && service octoprint restart`

 Easy peasy, 3d-print squeezy!